datttrian/langchain/quickstart/README.md

 We can now combine these into a simple LLM chain:

 ```python
 chain = prompt | llm
 ```

 We can now invoke it and ask the same question.
 It still won't know the answer, but it should respond in a more proper tone for a technical writer!

 ```python
 chain.invoke({"input": "how can langsmith help with testing?"})
 ```

+    AIMessage(content='Langsmith can help with testing in several ways:\n\n1.
+Automated Testing: Langsmith can generate test cases based on the grammar and language rules defined in the language specification.
+These test cases can be used to automate testing procedures, ensuring comprehensive coverage and consistency in testing.\n\n2.
+Test Data Generation: Langsmith can generate realistic and diverse test data for testing different scenarios and edge cases, helping to improve the quality of testing and uncover potential defects in the software.\n\n3.
+Test Scenario Generation: By defining specific test scenarios in the language specification, Langsmith can assist in generating test scripts or scenarios for different use cases, making it easier to conduct thorough testing of the software.\n\n4.
+Integration Testing: Langsmith can help in integrating different components or systems by providing a common language and grammar for communication, facilitating better coordination and collaboration in testing activities.\n\nOverall, Langsmith can streamline the testing process, enhance test coverage, and improve the overall quality of software testing by leveraging its language generation capabilities.', response_metadata={'token_usage': {'completion_tokens': 196, 'prompt_tokens': 28, 'total_tokens': 224}, 'model_name': 'gpt-3.5-turbo-0125', 'system_fingerprint': None, 'finish_reason': 'stop', 'logprobs': None}, id='run-e0a0f74b-c922-4c1d-949a-bff67be46745-0', usage_metadata={'input_tokens': 28, 'output_tokens': 196, 'total_tokens': 224})

 The output of a ChatModel (and therefore, of this chain) is a message.
 However, it's often much more convenient to work with strings.
 Let's add a simple output parser to convert the chat message to a string.

 ```python
 from langchain_core.output_parsers import StrOutputParser